soroswap/docs/03-technical-reference/07-optimal-route/README.md

 getBestRoute will utilize the pools data and run the algorithm to generate the optimal route for the swap returning the necessary data to execute the transaction.

+#### Validation with token lists
+Soroswap will build routes with only known trusted tokens.

+Thus, Soroswap will maintain a token of known list of tokens.
+See [here](https://github.com/soroswap/known_tokens).

+This list will be used to validate the tokens used in the swap.
+This will be done inside the private method `_getAllRoutes`, by the function `_validateKnownTokens`.
+Inside the soroswap-router-sdk.

+`_validateKnownTokens` will fetch the known tokens list from the `known_tokens` repository and validate that the tokens used in the swap are in the list.

+This will protect Soroswap from executing a transaction with a malicious token in the middle of the route.
+Also it will allow Soroswap to allow an advanced user to swap a token that is not in the known tokens list with proper warnings and disclaimers.

 ### Backend

 [Github Repository](https://github.com/soroswap/backend.git)